-The following are the graduation requirements of the Institute:

-- 1. Scholastic Rating.
-The student must satisfactorily have completed the required subjects of the course chosen, be in possession of the prescribed number of credits, and have earned at least one grade point per semester hour credit. - 2.
+The following are the graduation requirements of the Institute: 1.
+Scholastic Rating.
+The student must satisfactorily have completed the required subjects of the course chosen, be in possession of the prescribed number of credits, and have earned at least one grade point per semester hour credit.

 Character and Doctrine.
-In addition to receiving satisfactory scholastic rating in his course, the student must also give evidence of strong Christian character and soundness of doctrine. - 3.
-Practical Christian Work.
+In addition to receiving satisfactory scholastic rating in his course, the student must also give evidence of strong Christian character and soundness of doctrine.

+3. Practical Christian Work.
 As the Institute seeks to train for effective service, it is expected that a student also show commendable zeal and faithfulness in his practical Christian work assignments.
 A student is expected to carry at least one assignment during each semester's attendance at the Institute.
-(One grade point per semester). - 4.
-Resident Study.
+(One grade point per semester).

+4. Resident Study.
 The last thirty hours of credit must be earned at the Grace Bible Institute.
-A student who, after graduation from Grace, desires an additional degree must earn a minimum of thirty hours of credit and thirty grade points above the requirements of his first degree, the last fifteen of which must be taken in residence. - 5.
-Scripture Memory.
-Senior students are required to quote correctly and give reference of 300 Bible Verses in written tests at designated times during the first semester of the senior year. - 6.
+A student who, after graduation from Grace, desires an additional degree must earn a minimum of thirty hours of credit and thirty grade points above the requirements of his first degree, the last fifteen of which must be taken in residence.

+5. Scripture Memory.
+Senior students are required to quote correctly and give reference of 300 Bible Verses in written tests at designated times during the first semester of the senior year.
+2 hours credit.

+6. Orientation.
+A general program designed to prepare the student to receive the greatest benefit from life at the Institute.
+Deals with study methods, devotional life, ethical principles, social etiquette, etc. 1 hour credit.

+Health and Hygiene.
+Provides information necessary to the maintenance of good health, sanitation, and personal efficiency.
+1 hour 8.
 Physical Education.
 First and second year students are required to take a prescribed Physical Education Course of exercises.
 This course consists of calisthenics, and other indoor and outdoor exercises designed to keep students in good physical condition.
-Weekly reports are submitted and recorded, showing the number of points earned by the
+Weekly reports are submitted and recorded, showing the number of points earned by the individual student.
+No credit.
+(For other requirements see pages 32, 35).